Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Introduction

 Here, $\alpha_v(\varphi_v,\varphi'_v)$ are local integrals -- stabilized and suitably normalized -- over certain matrix coefficients, whereas $ \Delta_{\G(\V)}/2^a$ is a rather elementary constant, attached to the (expected) Vogan-Arthur packets of $\pi$ and $\pi'$ and the Gross-motives: $\Delta_{\G(\V)}=\prod_{i=1}^n L(i,\varepsilon_f^i)$.
-The careful reader, interested in precise definitions and assertions, is referred to \S\ref{sect:ggp}--\S\ref{sect:ref_ggp} for a detailed account.\\\\ Considering the classical\footnote{See the original paper \cite{gp1}, where it all started; and \cite{neil_harris}, which anticipates the conjectures in \cite{liu}.} case when $\W$ has codimension $1$ in $\V$, i.e., $m=n-1$, provides the intimate link of our explicit formula for quotients of critical $L$-values, \eqref{eq:ggp}, and the refined GGP-conjecture, \eqref{eq:introggp}, just pronounced: If $\pi$ and $\pi'$ are cohomological representations of $\G(\V)(\A_{F^+})$, reps.\ $\G(\W)(\A_{F^+})$, then we may apply quadratic base change $BC$ (unconditionally) and obtain two cohomological isobaric automorphic representations $BC(\pi)$ of $\GL_n(\A_F)$ and $BC(\pi')$ of $\GL_{n-1}(\A_F)$, respectively.
-If these new representations $BC(\pi)$ and $BC(\pi')$ satisfy the conditions of our Thm.\ A with Thm.\ B above, they may take the role of $\Pi$ and $\Pi'$ in \eqref{eq:ggp}, and so we may replace the quotient of $L$-functions in \eqref{eq:introggp} by the respective quotient of $L$-functions in \eqref{eq:ggp}; as moreover
+The careful reader, interested in precise definitions and assertions, is referred to \S\ref{sect:ggp}--\S\ref{sect:ref_ggp} for a detailed account.\\\\ Considering the classical case -- we refer to the original paper \cite{gp1}, where it all started; and \cite{neil_harris}, which anticipates the conjectures in \cite{liu}) -- when $\W$ has codimension $1$ in $\V$, i.e., $m=n-1$, provides the link of our explicit formula for quotients of critical $L$-values, \eqref{eq:ggp}, and the refined GGP-conjecture, \eqref{eq:introggp}, just pronounced: If $\pi$ and $\pi'$ are tempered cohomological cuspidal representations of $\G(\V)(\A_{F^+})$, reps.\ $\G(\W)(\A_{F^+})$, then we may apply quadratic base change $BC$ (unconditionally, as established in \cite{shin},\cite{KMSW}) and obtain two cohomological isobaric automorphic representations $BC(\pi)$ of $\GL_n(\A_F)$ and $BC(\pi')$ of $\GL_{n-1}(\A_F)$, respectively.
+If these new representations $BC(\pi)$ and $BC(\pi')$ satisfy the conditions of our Thm.\ A with Thm.\ B above, they may take the role of $\Pi$ and $\Pi'$ in \eqref{eq:ggp}, and so we may replace the quotient of $L$-functions in \eqref{eq:introggp} by the respective quotient of $L$-functions in \eqref{eq:ggp}; as moreover $\Delta_{\G(\V)}\sim_{F^{Gal}} (2\pi i)^{dn(n+1)/2},$ i.e., up to some algebraic number in $F^{Gal}$, the Gross-motives' factor $\Delta_{\G(\V)}$ in \eqref{eq:introggp} equals the inverse of the right-hand-side $(2\pi i)^{-dn(n+1)/2}$ of \eqref{eq:ggp}, we obtain the fundamental relation